yiyi1026/Duora/README.md

 ## Future Directions for the Project

-In addition to the features I have already implement, I will continue to work on this project.
-The future steps for Duora are stated below.
+In addition to the features I have already implement, I will continue working on this project.
+The future steps for Duora are stated as below.

 - [ ] Comment on Comments
 - [ ] Edit and Update
 - [ ] User Profile with User Statistics
-- [ ] Upvote / Downvote
+- [ ] Upvote on Questions / Answers / Comments
 - [ ] Subscribe/ Unsubscribe questions